linuxdeepin/deepin-manual/manual-assets/personal/deepin-movie/en_US/index.md

 ## Overview

-Movie shares comfortable leisure time with you!
-Movie is a video player with various features.
-It offers simple interface and rich shortcuts.
-You can fullfill all operations with keyboard, which lets you get rid of the bondage of mouse clicks completely.
-It supports various video formats.
+Movie shares a pleasant leisure time with you!
+Movie is a video player which supports many video formats with various features.
+With its simple interface and rich shortcuts, you can fulfill all operations with just one keyboard, saying farewell to your mouse in an easy way.

 ![1|main](jpg/main.png)